 Details of essential IT services.
 Accordion

-Moodle – course modules, materials, appraisals and meeting records
+Moodle – your course modules and materials

 Moodle is used by undergraduates and taught postgraduates to access modules online that can include course materials, recorded lectures, online discussions and assignment submissions.